What is Medicare Advantage?

 There are a few extra benefits that Medicare Part C can cover, but Original Medicare does not.
 Some of these services that Medicare Advantage may include as extra benefits are: Routine dental, vision, and hearing care, fitness benefits such as exercise class (SilverSneakers membership), emergency medical assistance while traveling outside the U.S., and allowance to buy health care products.
 But not all Medicare Part C plans cover these mentioned extra benefits, as well as they are not limited to them.

-Some Medicare Part C plans are free, meaning they don’t have a monthly premium.
-But even if it is a $0 premium, you may still owe the Part B premium.
+Some Part C plans have a $0 monthly premium — but you may still owe the standard Part B premium regardless.

-Most Medicare Part C plans have both a plan deductible and a drug deductible.
-Some of the free Medicare Advantage plans offer a $0 plan deductible.
+Most plans carry both a plan deductible and a drug deductible.
+Some $0 premium plans also offer a $0 plan deductible.

 We understand the Medicare enrollment process can be difficult to understand.
 This is why we strive to educate and empower our clients to make the best decisions for their health insurance coverage.